-It’s a perfect day to remember Radha for although we never take Krishna’s name alone, it’s always – “Radha Krishna” for us.
-Here are few things you should know about Radharani, for without her this festival wouldn’t have been so vibrant and Krishna’s popularity may not have even existed.
+It's a perfect day to remember Radha for although we never take Krishna’s name alone, it’s always - "Radha Krishna" for us.
+Here are a few things you should know about Radharani, for without her this festival wouldn't have been so vibrant.

 - Radha is the daughter of Vrishbhanu Gopa and Kirti Devi.
 She is sometimes considered as the incarnation of Goddess Lakshmi, the consort of Lord Vishnu.

-- Radha lived in a village called Repalli that was a little away from Vrindavan.
-Radha was five years elder to Krishna.
+- Radha lived in a village called Repalli which was a little away from Vrindavan.
+Radha was five years older than Krishna.

-- She was in love with Krishna from her younger age.
+- She was in love with Krishna from a young age.
 In fact, mythology says that as children, Krishna and Radha playfully married once, but their pure love never converted into a real wedding.

 - Radha's life in Vrindavan took a drastic turn after Krishna left.
 She was forced by her mother to marry a man.
 In fact, they had a child together.